 - During the PEBB annual open enrollment.

 You decide how much you want to set aside when you enroll.
-Maximum annual amount: $5,000 ($2,500 if you and your spouse file separate tax returns)
+The maximum annual amount is $5,000 ($2,500 if you and your spouse file separate tax returns).

 Eligible expenses can begin on or after the first day of your plan year January 1.
 You can only be reimbursed up to the dollar amount you have in your DCAP account at the time you request reimbursement.
 You may submit a claim form

 as frequently as you prefer, but you cannot submit claims for services until after they have been provided.

 Under federal law, ASIFlex must receive your claims no later than March 31.
 If you don't file claims by that date, your account will be closed and any balance remaining will be forfeited to the Washington State Health Care Authority (HCA).
 Once the money is forfeited, you will not be able to claim it.